adriayc/react_projects_course-js/README.md

 SPA is a type of we application that interacts with the user by dynamically rewriting the current page, rather that loading entire new pages for the server.

 ## React Router
 React Router is a library for managing navigation and routing in React application.
 It allows developers to create single-page applications (SPAs) with multiple views or pages while maintaining a seamless user experience without full-page reloads.

+## Tailwind CSS
+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.